of the South, the 1946 directed by Harve Foster and Wilfred Jackson, remains the mouse’s most controversial endeavor.

 Concerns

-of the South has been called out for having weaved into the writing of its , setting, and characters, and it was considered to be problematic by scholars of race years before the Black Lives Matter movement brought it into the spotlight.
+of the South has been called out for having weaved into the writing of its , setting, and characters.
+It was considered problematic by scholars of race years before the Black Lives Matter movement brought it into the spotlight.

 ‘The subtle low point of the film comes in Remus’s narration just before Zip-a-Dee-Doo-Dah, when he reminiscences about how things were “a long time ago,” when “every day was mighty satisfactual”.
 “If you’ll excuse me for saying so,” he adds, “’twas better all around.’

 The infamous ““gollywog” dolls are: for promoting a Black caricature.
-This scene was cut from all subsequent American television airings though the model was featured in 1988’s Who Framed Roger Rabbit. scene has also been met with negativity in the same way that
+Though the model was featured in 1988’s Who Framed Roger Rabbit, this scene was cut from all subsequent American television airings. scene has also been met with negativity in the same way that

 “…the production helps to perpetuate a dangerously glorified picture of